hsf-training/hsf-training-singularity-webpage/_episodes/02-running-containers.md

 ## Initializing a shell

-The `shell` command initializes a new shell inside the container.
+The `shell` command initializes a new interactive shell inside the container.
 ~~~bash
 $ singularity shell centos7-devel_latest.sif
 ~~~